Ericzklm/Aircopter-Project-v2/readme.md

 This project was done in association with the IEEE Student Branch on the UCLA campus.
 This is the second iteration of the project.
+Due to the 2020 global pandemic, this project was cut short for the 2019-2020 academic year and will resume in the 2020- 2021 academic year.

 The goal of the project was to: 1.
 Design and assemble a custom PCB for a drone,
 2. Write a program to hover the drone, then fly the drone.
 Because of the nature